Evis-S/credit-risk-classification/report-template.md

 ## Overview of the Analysis

 * The purpose of this analysis is to generate a model that will be able to correctly identify 'healthy loan' and 'high risk loan' applicants based on application factors.

-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 * Factors considered in the analysis included data on: the size of the loan its interest rate